Best Pantomime Scripts for Medium Casts

 Choosing between them

-These five scripts share a cast band but they're quite different shows.
+All these pantomime scripts share a cast band but they're quite different shows.
+If you'd like to see the full range in one place, the pantomime scripts catalogue covers every title we publish.
 Cinderella and Sleeping Beauty are the most female-principal-weighted.
 Dick Whittington gives the ensemble the clearest faction identity.
-Pinocchio has the most distinct worlds to dress.
-Peter Pan is the one with the strongest built-in case for including children across multiple ensemble groups.
+Pinocchio has the most distinct worlds to dress and has the strongest built-in case for including children across multiple ensemble groups.

-Once you’ve found something you’d like to read, request a free Perusal Script and see for youself.
+Once you’ve found something you’d like to read, request a free Perusal Script and see for yourself.